OpenID Connect (OIDC) Bearer token authentication

 .statusCode(200)

-// the test endpoint returns the name extracted from the injected SecurityIdentity Principal
+// The test endpoint returns the name extracted from the injected SecurityIdentity Principal

 .body("userName", equalTo("alice"));